You might find yourself using drugs for lots of reasons

 - You’re having financial problems because of your drug use

-I want this to stop
+I want to stop doing drugs

-Counselling Online (1800 888 236) offers 24/7 drug and alcohol counselling and advice via telephone and web chat.
+Counselling online offers 24/7 drug and alcohol counselling and advice via telephone and web chat.

-Cannabis Information and Helpline (1800 30 40 50) offers telephone advice and support 11am–7pm weekdays including public holidays.
+This hotline offers telephone advice and support 11am–7pm weekdays including public holidays.

 Smart Recovery Australia runs group meetings Australia-wide to help people addicted to drugs and alcohol.

-Somazone has a directory of drug and alcohol services for every state and territory in Australia.
+Samazone has a directory of drug and alcohol services for every state and territory in Australia.
 It’s a youth health site run by the Australian Drug Foundation.

-- Go easy on yourself.
+Try to go easy on yourself.
 It takes a lot of guts to ditch drugs.
-Tell yourself you’re doing a good job every day.
+When trying to quit, tell yourself you’re doing a good job every day.
+In the meantime, try to be safe.
+Don’t use drugs alone, so you can get help if something goes wrong.

-- In the meantime, try to be safe.
-Don’t use drugs alone (so you can get help if something goes wrong) and use clean and hygienic tools to minimise the risk of infections and disease.
+If you are going to do drugs, always use clean and hygienic tools to minimise the risk of infections and disease.